awsdocs/amazon-transcribe-developer-guide/doc_source/vocabulary-filter-using.md

 1. In the navigation pane, choose **Real\-time transcription**\.
 Scroll down to **Content removal settings** and expand this field if it is minimized\.
 ![\[Amazon Transcribe console screenshot: the 'real-time transcription' page.\]](http://docs.aws.amazon.com/transcribe/latest/dg/images/stream-main.png)

 1. Toggle on **Vocabulary filtering**\.
-Select a custom vocabulary filter from the drop\-down menu and specify the filtration method\.
+Select a custom vocabulary filter from the dropdown menu and specify the filtration method\.
 ![\[Amazon Transcribe console screenshot: the expanded 'content removal settings' pane.\]](http://docs.aws.amazon.com/transcribe/latest/dg/images/vocab-filter-stream.png)

    Include any other settings you want to apply to your stream\.